Sectarianism: England

-Before the eruption of violence during The Troubles, sectarian divisions related to the Irish question were already influencing local constituent politics in England.
-Liverpool is the English constituency most notably associated with sectarian politics.
+In June 1780 a series of riots (see the Gordon Riots) occurred in London motivated by anti-Catholic sentiment.
+These riots were described as being the most destructive in the history of London and resulted in approximately 300-700 deaths.
+A long history of politically and religious motivated sectarian violence already existed in Ireland (see Irish Rebellions).
+The sectarian divisions related to the "Irish question" influenced local constituent politics in England.

+Liverpool is an English city sometimes associated with sectarian politics.
 Halfway through the 19th century, Liverpool faced a wave of mass-immigration from Irish Catholics as a consequence of the Great Famine in Ireland.
 Most of the Irish-Catholic immigrants were unskilled workers and aligned themselves with the Labour party.
 The Labour-Catholic party saw a larger political electorate in the many Liverpool-Irish, and often ran on the slogan of "Home Rule" - the independence of Ireland, to gain the support of Irish voters.
 During the first half of the 20th century, Liverpool politics were divided not only between Catholics and Protestants, but between two polarized groups consisting of multiple identities: Catholic-Liberal-Labour and Protestant-Conservative-Tory/Orangeists.

 From early 1900 onwards, the polarized Catholic Labour and Protestant Conservative affiliations gradually broke apart and created the opportunity for mixed alliances.
 The Irish National party gained its first electoral victory in 1875, and kept growing until the realization of Irish independence in 1921, after which it became less reliant on Labour support.
 On the Protestant side, Tory opposition in 1902 to vote in line with Protestant proposed bills indicated a split between the working class Protestants and the Tory party, which were regarded as "too distant" from its electorate.

 After the First and Second World War, religiously mixed battalions provided a counterweight to anti-Roman Catholic and anti-Protestant propaganda from either side.
 While the IRA-bombing in 1939 (see S-Plan) somewhat increased violence between the Irish-Catholic associated Labour party and the Conservative Protestants, the German May Blitz destroyed property of more than 40.000 households.
 Rebuilding Liverpool after the war created a new sense of community across religious lines.
 Inter-church relations increased as a response as well, as seen through the warming up of relations between Archbishop Worlock and Anglican Bishop David Sheppard after 1976, a symbol of decreasing religious hostility.
 The increase in education rates and the rise of trade and labour unions shifted religious affiliation to class affiliation further, which allowed Protestant and catholic affiliates under a Labour umbrella in politics.
 In the 1980s, class division had outgrown religious division, replacing religious sectarianism with class struggle.
 Growing rates of non-English immigration from other parts of the Commonwealth near the 21st century also provides new political lines of division in identity affiliation.

 Northern Ireland has introduced a Private Day of Reflection, since 2007, to mark the transition to a post-[sectarian] conflict society, an initiative of the cross-community Healing Through Remembering organization and research project.